 Joy Vernon, soprano, is from Smithfield, Virginia.
 She holds a BA in music education from Virginia Wesleyan University and an MM in Choral Conducting from Temple University.
 During her collegiate endeavors, she studied voice with Billye Brown Youmans and Dr. Christine Anderson.

-Recently, she has had a blast conducting orchestra pits and teaching music as music director for shows like Matilda, Bridges of Madison County, and Ain’t Misbehavin at Williamsburg Players and PCT.
-This spring, she had the blessed opportunity to perform in the ensemble for The Wiz at the New Bedford Festival Theater.
+Recently, she has had a blast conducting orchestra pits and teaching music as music director for shows like Matilda, Bridges of Madison County, Ain’t Misbehavin, and Mack & Mabel at Williamsburg Players and PCT.
+Last spring, she had the blessed opportunity to perform in the ensemble for The Wiz at the New Bedford Festival Theater in MA.

-Joy has taught diverse repertoire and vocal technique to professional choirs, musical theater casts, church choirs/soloists, children, and more.
-She is looking forward to teaching voice and piano lessons at Centerstage, helping students build their confidence and skills ... all while having fun!
+Joy has taught diverse repertoire and vocal technique to professional choirs, musical theater casts, church choirs/soloists, and children.
+She currently teaches chorus and theatre at John Yeates Middle School and has enjoyed teaching voice and piano lessons at Centerstage, helping students build their confidence and skills.